cpkb-bluezoo/gonzalez/README.md

 This produces a jar file in the `dist` directory.

-The core parser has no external dependencies.
-The HTTP entity resolver requires Gumdrop's HTTP client implementation and is built separately if Gumdrop is available.
+The parser has no external dependencies.

 ## Implementation Status